If you’re applying for R&D Tax Credits, you need to identify a ‘competent professional’. But who qualifies as a competent professional?

 This expertise may have been acquired at university or during an apprenticeship.
 Or possibly through working in the industry for a number of years.
 Either way, the key is it has to be extensive and relevant to your R&D.

-As an example, if you’re trying to make a new kind of beer (yes, you can claim R&D Tax Credits if you’re making beer!), your competent professional would probably be a chemist with a background in brewing.
+As an example, if you’re trying to make a new kind of beer, your competent professional would probably be a chemist with a background in brewing.

 They wouldn’t be, say, a software developer who’s decided they want to try their hand at whipping up a new IPA.